-$\hbox{autpassword -e -t} Encryption Type \hbox{ [-oKeyFile] [-cFILE -sSECTION -pPARAMETER]} \\ Password String$
+autpassword -e -tEncryptionType [-oKeyFile] [-cFILE -sSECTION -pPARAMETER] PasswordString where:

-Option Description

--t The type of encryption to use:

-EncryptionType • Basic

-• AES

-For example: -tAES

-NOTE: AES is more secure than basic encryption.

--oKeyFile AES encryption requires a key file.
+Option Description -t The type of encryption to use: EncryptionType • AES - AES256 • Basic DEPRECATED: The basic encryption type is deprecated in version 12.9.0 and later.
+Use the more secure AES encryption instead.
+Passwords that you have encrypted with older versions continue to work, but Notes Connector logs a warning.
+Support for this older encryption method will be removed in future.
+For example: -tAES -oKeyFile AES encryption requires a key file.
 This option specifies the path and file name of a key file.
 The key file must contain 64 hexadecimal characters.

-For example: -oKeyFile=./key.ky

--cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
-You must specify all three options.
+For example: -oKeyFile=./key.ky NOTE: The full (absolute) path of the key file is included in the encrypted value, because Notes Connector requires the key to decrypt the password.
+If you move or rename the key file, this path becomes invalid and you must update the encrypted value. -cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
+You must specify all three options. • -c.

--c.
 The configuration file in which to write the encrypted password.

+Option Description

--s.
+• -s.
 The name of the section in the configuration file in which to write the password.

 -p.
 The name of the parameter in which to write the encrypted password.

 For example:

 -c./Config.cfg -sMyTask -pPassword

 PasswordString The password to encrypt.

 '''

 autpassword -e -tBASIC MyPassword

 autpassword -e -tAES -oKeyFile=./key.ky MyPassword

+autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword

+MyPassword

 '''

-autpassword -e -tAES -oKeyFile=./key.ky -c./Config.cfg -sDefault -pPassword MyPassword